pennersr/django-allauth/README.rst

 LinkedIn
 --------

-The LinkedIn provider is OAuth based.
+The LinkedIn provider comes in two flavors: OAuth 1.0 (`allauth.socialaccount.providers.linkedin`) and OAuth 2.0 (`allauth.socialaccount.providers.linkedin_oauth2`).

 You can specify the scope and fields to fetch as follows::